Zoë Bleu

-Zoë Bleu (born October 23, 1994) is an American actress, and fashion stylist.
-She is the daughter of actress Rosanna Arquette.
-In 2025, she played her first lead role as Elisabeta/Mina Murray, in Dracula: A Love Tale.
+Zoë Bleu Sidel (born 23 October 1994) is an American actress and fashion stylist.
+The daughter of actress Rosanna Arquette, she made her acting debut in a minor role in Sofia Coppola's Bling Ring (2013) and had her first lead role as Elisabeta/Mina Murray in Luc Besson's Dracula (2025).

-Biography
+Early life, family, and education

-Early life, family, and acting career
+Zoë Bleu Sidel was born on 23 October 1994 in Los Angeles, California, and grew up between Laurel Canyon and Big Sur.
+Her mother is actress Rosanna Arquette and her father is restaurateur and political scientist John Sidel; her parents divorced when she was five.

-Zoë Bleu Sidel was born on October 23, 1994, to actress Rosanna Arquette and restaurateur and political scientist John Sidel, who divorced when Bleu was five years old, and she has lived with her mother in Los Angeles, and grew up between Laurel Canyon and Big Sur, where she attended the Esalen Institute.
-On her mother’s side, she is of French-Canadian descent through her grandfather, Lewis Arquette, and her grandmother, Brenda Olivia "Mardi" (née Nowak) is of Jewish heritage, the daughter of a Holocaust survivor from Poland.
+She is of French-Canadian descent through her maternal grandfather, Lewis Arquette, and her grandmother, Brenda Olivia "Mardi" (née Nowak) is of Jewish heritage, the daughter of a Holocaust survivor from Poland.
 Her aunt is Patricia Arquette.

-Zoë in Greek means "life."
+Her name means "life" in Greek.
 She also called herself Zoë Sidel (after her father), Zoë Bleu Sidel, Zoë Bleu Arquette, and Zoë Bleu.
 And when asked if those names suggest a difficulty in finding her identity, she replied, "Absolutely not, I know very well who I am.
 But we all have several facets.
 The current one is Zoë Bleu, which corresponds to my fashion universe, which is a bit wild, a bit eccentric.
 Zoë is my youth, my childhood."

-Bleu enrolled in Sarah Lawrence College, where she studied poetry and art history, focusing on periods from the Renaissance to the Baroque, as well as Medieval art history.
+Bleu attended Sarah Lawrence College, where she studied poetry and art history, focusing on periods from the Renaissance to the Baroque, as well as Medieval art history.
 At the time, she thought she might one day pursue screenwriting, a dream she still holds, but she didn’t yet feel confident enough to follow that path.
 Instead, she turned to art to learn about "historical clothing and the spectrum of light that makes up color."
 In 2012, she became a debutante at the Crillon Ball in Paris.